-In a broader sense, we can say, that the study of genes, genome and chromosome and related inheritance of traits is called genetics.
-The mechanism of inheritance was first explained by Gregor Johann Mendel during the late 18’s.
+In a broader sense, we can say, that the study of genes, genomes & chromosomes and the inheritance of traits is referred to as genetics.
+The phenomenon of inheritance was first explained by Gregor Johann Mendel during the late 18’s.

 As per Mendel’s finding, “the traits inherited from parents to their offsprings.”
 Some traits are physical while some are biological.
-What he called a trait are now known as genes which inherited from one generation to another generation.
+What he called a trait are now known as genes; genes pass down to consecutive generations.
+Before going ahead in the topic, we first need to understand, genes, DNA, mutation and chromosomes.

-The genes are the sequence of DNA, encoding a specific protein.
-The physical traits are visible phenotypes such as the color of the eye, skin color, height, and hair color.
-The biochemical traits are involved in the regulation of biological reactions of ours which aren’t visible.
+The biochemical traits are those, involved in the regulation of biological reactions of ours which aren’t visible.
 For example, the reaction of lipid metabolism, the reaction of purine synthesis.

-Mutation in a gene changes the phenotype which might be either helpful or harmful to us.
-Any alteration in the sequence of DNA which influences the related phenotype is called a mutation.
+Change that occurs in a gene creates mutations that can be either helpful or harmful to us.
+Unfortunately, most are harmful.
+We can define mutation as any alteration in the sequence of a gene that possibly alters the phenotype is known as mutation.
 Read the article on it: Genetic Mutations- Definition, Types, Causes and Examples.